Friday, April 12th 2019

 Combining Data and Narrative to Impact Policy – Dr. Dhruv Khullar

-This is a video from the plenary speech of the 2019 Bridging the Divide: Cancer and Mental Health Care Symposium.
+This is a video from the plenary speech of the 2019 Bridging the Divide: Cancer and Mental Illness Care Symposium.

 Dhruv Khullar, M.D., M.P.P. is a physician at NewYork-Presbyterian Hospital and an assistant professor at the Weill Cornell Department of Healthcare Policy and Research.
 He is also a contributor at the New York Times, where he explores the intersection of medicine, health policy, and economics.
 He currently serves as a Senior Research Fellow at NYC Health + Hospitals, and as Director of Policy Dissemination at the Physicians Foundation Center for Physician Practice and Leadership.
 His work has appeared in the New England Journal of Medicine, Journal of the American Medical Association (JAMA), Health Affairs, New York Times, Washington Post, Wall Street Journal, USA Today, The Atlantic, Slate, and other lay and academic publications.